-International credit rating agency Fitch Ratings raised its growth expectation for Turkey from 7.9% to 9.2% this year.
+International credit rating agency Fitch Ratings raised its growth expectation for Turkey, Brazil, South Africa and Poland this year.

 Fitch raised its growth forecast for 2022 from 2.4% to 4.5%.
 Thus, the forecast experienced an increase of 87.5%.